Getting Started with Telnyx

 For inbound calls, you can enable TLS with SRTP in the Connections page.

-For inbound FAX calls, Telnyx will expect the customer connection to send a T38 reinvite by default.
-If no reinvite is received, the call will continue with G.711 codec.
-This can be disabled using the T38 option in the Numbers page.
+For inbound fax, Telnyx expects a T.38 re-INVITE from the customer by default.
+If no re-INVITE is received, the call continues with G.711.
+Disable this via the T.38 option on the Numbers page.

-For outbound FAX calls you can chose different FAX modes using T.38 Re-invite Initiated By options in the Outbound tab on the Connections page:
+For outbound fax, choose a fax mode using the T.38 Re-invite Initiated By options in the Outbound tab on the Connections page:

-- Telnyx Telnyx will send a T38 reinvite after detecting FAX tone
+- Telnyx Telnyx sends a T.38 re-INVITE after detecting a fax tone

-- Customer Telnyx will expect a T38 reinvite from the customer
+- Customer Telnyx expects a T.38 re-INVITE from the customer

 Telnyx provides STUN service using the following addresses: